 Suffering isn’t good, but when our heart breaks, we get present and awake.

 Share yourself with others

 Expressing positive emotions seems more natural; socially accepted.
 Telling our unpleasant feelings allows our core to open — we must accept our weakness.

 Fearless isn’t fearlessness.
 It’s about being confident enough to face our fear — we turn our adversary into an ally.

-“True fearlessness causes tenderness.
+Then, true fearlessness causes tenderness.
 Letting the universe tickle your spirit, your real and precious core.
 You will raise, without hesitation or shyness, and meet the universe.
 You’re ready to open your heart with someone.